mizztgc/infinitas-for-linux/README.md

 Q: Why does this game run in a Wine virtual desktop?

-A: The reason was mostly due to gamescope being absolutely finicky, and terminating the compositor (and the Wine server) after you click "Play" on the launcher.
+A: The reason was partially due to gamescope being absolutely finicky and deciding to terminate the compositor (and the Wine server) after you click "Play" on the launcher.
+Aside from that, it also prevents the game from launching with an incorrect sample rate (and no sound).